friskipradana/friskipradana/README.md

 ### Hi there 👋

-my full name is Friski Pradana, so you can call me "Friski", Iam IT enthusiast which one focuses more on frontend side, but also have an ability to code in backend  side, Iam interested about modern web technology using JavaScript.
+Hello, my name Friski Pradana, am from East Java (Indonesia), I currently focus on Frontend but I need to learn UI/UX designs so that the website looks clean, minimalist, attractive and easy to use :)

 ### Iam Passionate
  - 😄 Art